 Become a Volunteer

-Volunteer opportunities are available at three of our New York locations: HKNC headquarters in Sands Point and HKSB’s Brooklyn and Ronkonkoma facilities.
+Volunteer opportunities are available at three of our New York locations: HKNC headquarters in Sands Point and HKSB’s Brooklyn and Islandia facilities.

-At HKSB’s Brooklyn location, you can read to blind and visually impaired clients.
-In Ronkonkoma, volunteers help with transportation, taking clients to doctor appointments and meetings.
+At HKSB’s Brooklyn location, you can read to blind and vision loss clients.
+In Islandia, volunteers help with transportation, taking clients to doctor appointments and meetings.

 You are welcome to contribute as much time as you can.
 Individual volunteer activities range from one hour to eight hours to complete.
 HKNC requires that you provide 24 hours of service per year.
 There is no minimum at HKSB.